merchise/xotl.ql/docs/source/core.rst

 =========================

-So far, the query language presented does not allow for expressing neither limits, offsets and order-by clauses.
-But rest sure those things are possible.
-When expressing a query :class:`~xotl.ql.core.these` allows to pass many keyword arguments, which are kept in the :class:`query object
+So far, the query language presented does not allow for expressing neither limits, offsets and order-by clauses. :class:`~xotl.ql.core.these` allows you to pass many keyword arguments, which are kept in the :class:`query object
 <xotl.ql.interfaces.IQueryObject>` returned.

+Some of these keyword arguments are considered "reserved" for the purposes of ordering and *partitioning* the result of a query.
+Any other keyword argument is left as-is in the :attr:`~xotl.ql.interfaces.IQueryObject.params` attribute of :term:`query objects <query object>`.

 Limits and offsets